 The technique to identify them is similar to the one to identify overutilized employees.
-As these connections often relate to tacit (read: not easily shared) and experience-based knowledge combined with relatively senior employees, this is an issue that you need to focus on.
+As these connections often relate to tacit (read: not easily shared) and experience-based knowledge combined with relatively senior employees, these people will require your focus if they are unhappy in their roles.

 Going back to the first two questions you can find people that have the same function as the overutilized employees to relieve the overutilized employees for their network role.